The 12 Best Paint Brands of 2023

 Price Range: $ to $$$

 Popular colors include Fresh Kicks, Timeless, Seize the Gray, Classic, and On Point.
-Clare’s Perfect Eggshell Finish Wall Paint is odor-free, durable, and dirt and mildew resistant.
+Clare’s Perfect Eggshell Finish Wall Paint is odor-free, durable, and dirt- and mildew-resistant.
 Clare provides peel-and-stick color swatches to help buyers pick out the perfect color.
 The drawback is that buyers can experience inconsistent matches with the color swatches.

-Shop Clare paint at:
+Shop Clare paint at Clare.

 11. Farrow & Ball